 Glomus vagale tumours are glomus tumours that occur along the path of the vagus nerve (CN X).
 They are a subset of extra-adrenal neuroendocrine tumours that are derived from the nonchromaffin paraganglion cells.

 Typically presents as a painless mass behind the carotid artery.
 Vocal cord paralysis is a relatively frequent finding (~47%) 3.

-Although they could occur at a similar position to carotid body tumours they tend to be more rostrally in location.
-They displace the ICA and ECA anteriorly and the IJV posteriorly 1.
+Although they could occur at a similar position to carotid body tumours they tend to be more rostral in location and do not widen the carotid bifurcation.
+They displace the internal and external carotid arteries anteriorly, and the internal jugular vein posteriorly 1.

 Difficult to sonographically differentiate between other lesions that can potentially occur in this location.
-May be seen as a solid heterogeneously hypoechoic lesion comprosing of small vascular structures 3.
+May be seen as a solid heterogeneously hypoechoic lesion comprising of small vascular structures 3.

 - T1: usually low signal

 - T2: high signal with multiple flow voids, which may give a salt and pepper appearance

 The differential for lesions in this location include 2,4:

 - 1. Weissman JL.
 Case 21: glomus vagale tumor.
 Radiology.
 2000;215 (1): 237-42. doi:10.1148/radiology.215.1.r00ap52237 - Pubmed citation